IBM 1401 Restoration Project

 More environment, but not by Ron Williams

-< In the 1960s Camille Bounds of Gilroy made Christmas wreaths from IBM cards to help pay for her husband's tuition at Caltech.
+In the 1960s Camille Bounds of Gilroy made Christmas wreaths from IBM punched cards to help pay for her husband's tuition at Caltech.
 Photo credit: David A. Laws A CHM staff member said that since we are men, working with machinery, the air must turn blue occasionally.
-Oddly, there is no "blue air" in our 1401 room.
+Oddly, there is no "blue air" in our 1401 Demo Lab.
 The IBM folks said that profanity or vulgarity (especially near a customer) was grounds for instant dismissal.

 What is an IBM 1401?